saswatinandan/CombineHarvester/ttH_htt/instructions/README_rebining.md

 The bellow command will:

-1 - do a datacard.txt/root of the prepareDatacards (see list on the input card described bellow) 2 - do copies of this card rebined in a subdirectory `output_path/datacards_rebined` 3 - do blinded limits to each one, save on log files in `output_path/datacards_rebined/results` 4 - collect the numeric central limits + 1 sigma in a plot
+1 - do a datacard.txt/root of the prepareDatacards with many bins (see list on the input card described bellow) 2 - do copies of this card rebined in a subdirectory `output_path/datacards_rebined` 3 - do blinded limits to each one, save on log files in `output_path/datacards_rebined/results` 4 - collect the numeric central limits + 1 sigma in a plot